Here are several 7-day in Turkey itinerary ideas to get you started from Istanbul to ancient cities all the way to the beach.

 Option 1.
 Classic Turkey Tour: Istanbul And Cappadocia

-This option will provide you with a classic, yet fantastic, Türkiye tour.
-You’ll first arrive in Istanbul, and after checking up at your hotel, you can start exploring Istanbul.
-Visiting the Old City, including the Blue Mosque, Hagia Sophia, and Topkapı Palace, is the first thing on your itinerary.
+This option will provide you with a classic yet fantastic Türkiye tour.
+You’ll first arrive in Istanbul, and after checking up at your hotel, you can start exploring.
+The first thing on your itinerary is visiting the Old City, including the Blue Mosque, Hagia Sophia, and Topkapı Palace.

 The initial exploration shouldn’t be too tiring since you’ll be travel-sore; you have two days to spend in Istanbul, so you can take it easy and try to enjoy the change of environment.